AngleProtocol/merkl-docs/merkl-mechanisms/reward-forwarding.md

 Forwarding will not be enabled for an address if the total rewards over a given period fall below the minimum per-hour threshold for that token.
 For example, if an ERC20 vault receives just $0.01 of rewards in a day and the token’s threshold is $0.10 per hour, those rewards will not be forwarded.
 Instead, they’ll remain accrued at the vault address.

 {% hint style="info" %}
-Coming soon: When creating a campaign, you’ll be able to specify that an address is an ERC20 token—enabling automatic forwarding to its token holders.
+Coming soon: When creating a campaign, you'll be able to specify that an address is an ERC20 token—enabling automatic forwarding to its token holders.
+{% endhint %}

+## Address Remapping

+If you're earning rewards through a smart contract that cannot claim them (e.g., non-upgradeable contracts on Uniswap V4 that cannot call `toggleOperator` or transfer), you may need **address remapping** to redirect your rewards to a claimable address.

+**Remapping vs. Forwarding:**

+While both mechanisms redirect rewards, they serve different purposes:

+* **Forwarding** (described above) automatically distributes rewards to users who hold the incentivized asset indirectly through integrated protocols (e.g., staking contracts or LP tokens).
+Forwarding works at the protocol level and is integrated directly into Merkl's reward distribution logic.
+* **Address remapping** is a manual configuration set up by the Merkl team that redirects rewards from one specific address (your contract) to another specific address (your claimable wallet).
+It's used when a contract receives rewards but cannot claim them, and you want those rewards sent to a claimable address for the entire campaign duration.

+**How to request address remapping:**

+Contact the Merkl team via [Discord](https://discord.com/channels/1209830388726243369/1210212731047776357) with:

+* Your campaign ID(s)
+* The source address (contract) from which rewards should be redirected
+* The destination address (claimable wallet) where rewards should be sent

+{% hint style="info" %}
+Address remapping is particularly useful for long-running campaigns where you expect regular reward accumulation on addresses that cannot claim.
+Rather than performing frequent manual reallocations, remapping provides a seamless, automated solution.
 {% endhint %}